 Fresh summer flavors are Provence in a pot.
 This recipe will transport you to the bright, light Mediterranean.
 Cold tomato soup is made from garden tomatoes, then served with gluten-free toast layered with black olive spread.
+While I had this dish in southern France, gazpacho hails from the Andalusia region of southern Spain.

 In this post on eating vegetarian in France, I mentioned how difficult it was to find veg food.
 If you’re vegan or follow a raw diet and want to visit France, head south to Provence or the Southern coast.
 The food is much lighter and fresher, and you’ll have an easier time following your healthy diet there.
 Make sure to carry translations with you describing your food preferences (I’d call them “allergies,” as I don’t think the French really understand veganism), call ahead for reservations, and ideally have a translation program live on your smartphone.
 (We used Transfire on the iPhone.)
 Bring packaged trail mix with you, and expect to eat mostly salads.